-The Master of Arts in Teaching Writing Program helps teachers at all levels, K-University, in all disciplines, learn to become master teachers of writing, acquiring new and innovative ways to teach writing to their students, studying theories and best practices on the teaching of writing that they can share with their colleagues, and pursuing their own writing in an exciting and supportive online community of teachers and writers.
-The Teaching Writing Program allows participants to address individual situations, needs, and interests while learning within a diverse community.
+The Master of Arts in Teaching Writing program helps teachers at all levels—from kindergarten to university—in all disciplines, learn to become master teachers of writing, acquiring new and innovative ways to teach writing to their students, studying theories and best practices on the teaching of writing that they can share with their colleagues, and pursuing their own writing in an exciting and supportive online community of teachers and writers.
+The Teaching Writing program allows participants to address individual situations, needs, and interests while learning within a diverse community.
 By offering flexible, interactive, and customized learning, the program provides a model for teaching writing and a forum where all teachers can learn and grow together as teachers of writing, and as writers too.

 The program is built around five core principles:

 - The best teachers of writing also write.
 Every course devotes some time and attention to having teachers explore their own writing, in whatever form or forms that course is built around.

 - Teachers can learn from studying theories and best practices in the teaching of writing.
 Some readings and discussions about both accepted practices and the theories behind those practices are included in every course.